dirkroorda/laf-fabric/docs/taskwriting.rst

 that produced this LAF resource).
 The chapter features are labeled with ``sft`` and the other features with ``ft``.

-When the workbench compiles features into binary data, it forgets the annotations in which the features come, but the annotation *space* and *label* are retained in a double prefix to the feature name.
+When LAF-Fabric compiles features into binary data, it forgets the annotations in which the features come, but the annotation *space* and *label* are retained in a double prefix to the feature name.

-The workbench remembers those features by their *fully qualified* names: ``shebanq:ft.gender``, ``shebanq:sft.chapter`` etc.
+LAF-Fabric remembers those features by their *fully qualified* names: ``shebanq:ft.gender``, ``shebanq:sft.chapter`` etc.
 There may also be annotations without feature contents.
 Such annotations will be stored as features with as name the annotation label only, without the dot: ``shebanq:db``.

 .. note::
     Annotations may reference nodes or edges.
     It is possible that nodes and edges have features with the same name.
-    However, the workbench maintains a strict distinction between features of nodes and features of edges.
+    However, LAF-Fabric maintains a strict distinction between features of nodes and features of edges.
 They have separate name spaces, implicitly.
     Features names that are used for nodes and edges may coexist, but their data are in separate tables.